BSc Nursing in Canada: Top Colleges, Fees, Eligibility

 With COVID-19's devastation, the world has realized the importance of healthcare workers and institutions.
 BSc Nursing is one such course that is available in regular degree with a duration of 4 years by most of the universities.
 In this article, we will inform you everything about studying BSc Nursing in Canada, from top colleges to eligibility an

 Canadian universities offer affordable and high-quality nursing education.
 The duration of B.Sc Nursing in Canada is 4 years.
 The average salary in Canada for a registered nurse is CAD $67,317 per year.
-Due to the ageing population of Canada, the country's healthcare system facing a shortage of workers.
-This has created a career opportunity for medical students.
+There is high demand for professional healthcare workers in Canada.

 BSc Nursing in Canada